huangshuo343/inverse_design_splitter/README.md

-# DEN: Design Y-splitters using a fully unsupervised neural network with dimension expansion
+# Design Y-splitters using a fully unsupervised neural network with dimension expansion (DEN)

 This code uses a deep convolutional neural network to design the Y-splitters with different split ratios.
 Our network is fully unsupervised, so you do not need to pre-generate any structures before training.